tsusanto/gt/docs/_posts/2025-01-26-gochujang-ground-pork.md

 * 1 lb Ground pork (I like to grind pork shoulder in a food processor)
 * 6 cloves of garlic - minced
 * 1 inch knob  ginger - grated
-* 3 stalks green onions, chopped, white part only
+* 3 stalks green onions, chopped, white part only.
+Save the green parts for garnish

 Heat up some oil in a pan on medium Heat.